 Research, education, translation and clinical activity is taking place within the centres and research groups housed within the building.

-- Arthritis UK Centre for Sport, Exercise and Osteoarthritis
+- Centre for Sport, Exercise and Osteoarthritis Versus Arthritis

-The centre is led by Nottingham University Hospitals NHS Trust in collaboration with Arthritis Research UK and a consortium of seven universities: Nottingham, Oxford, Southampton, Bath, Loughborough and Leeds.
+The centre is led by Nottingham University Hospitals NHS Trust in collaboration with Arthritis Research UK and a consortium of six universities: Nottingham, Oxford, Southampton, Bath, Loughborough and Leeds.

 - Leicester Biomedical Research Centre (BRC)